SamedYalniz/CV/CV.md

 :pencil2:

-I am an Economics and Management student at King's College London.
-I have recently graduated from [Makers Academy] (http://www.makersacademy.com/), an intensive 16-week coding bootcamp focused on Ruby and Javascript, I look forward to joining a company where I can make a real difference as a junior developer alongside my studies.
+As an Economics and Management student at King's College London and [Makers Academy] (http://www.makersacademy.com/), an intensive 16-week coding bootcamp focused on Ruby and Javascript, graduate, I can't wait to work as a junior web developer and have the world using my code.

-During my time at Makers Academy I learned how to think more like a programmer, write clean test-driven code, and pick up new languages and technologies.
-As such, I subscribe to Agile/XP values and would also look for opportunities to continue with TDD (test-driven development) and pair programming in any future role.

 ## :book: <a name="skills">Skills</a>